Kentucky Pedestrian Accident Lawyer

 In cases like these, Kentucky comparative fault laws do not prevent the pedestrian from being awarded compensation, but their awards will be reduced proportionately.

 For example, let’s say you didn’t wait for the crosswalk to signal you that it was safe to cross, and you crossed the street anyway.
 Suddenly, you’re struck by a distracted driver.
 The judge determines that you’re 40 percent to blame for the accident, which means your award is reduced by 40 percent.

 Meet with a Pedestrian Accident Lawyer in Kentucky

 Are you ready to take charge of your life following your injuries?
-Get started on your claim by contacting a respected Kentucky pedestrian accident lawyer at Wilt and Thompson, PLLC.
+Get started on your claim by contacting a respected Kentucky pedestrian accident lawyer at Wilt and Associates, PLLC.
 Our firm will do everything possible to help you obtain the compensation you need to move forward after this traumatizing experience.